The baby name Archer transitioned from seldom-heard rarity to mainstream favorite, all in the last decade.

 REVIVAL

-It feels like a traditional name that we’ve long overlooked, probably because it shares in Archie and Archibald’s historic sound.
+It feels like a traditional name that we’ve long overlooked.
+It shares easy nickname Archie and Archibald’s historic sound.

 But truly, Archer has never been more popular than it is today.